-Emergency medical services
+Emergency medical

-In case of life threatening situation or emergency health condition, seek for emergency aid.
-You can find it in emergency medical aid clinics, which are situated in hospitals and in some community healthcare centres.
+In case of life-threatening situation or emergency health condition, seek for emergency aid.
+It is available in emergency medical aid clinics, which are situated in hospitals and in some community healthcare centres.

 Emergency medical aid is reachable 24 hours per day all week on the number 112.
-When you make such a call, introduce yourself, tell them what happened, who needs help and where are you located.
+When you make such a call, introduce yourself, tell them what happened, who needs help and your location.
 Stay calm and carefully listen to instructions.
 After you make the call, keep the line clear in case emergency team would call you back.